top of page

 Recent research has unveiled a fascinating connection: the bacteria residing in our gut can significantly influence our sleep patterns and even the nature of our dreams.
 This connection, often referred to as the gut-brain axis, highlights the complex interactions between gut bacteria, sleep, dreams, and neurotransmitters.

-Let's delve into how both beneficial and harmful bacteria levels in our gut can affect these aspects of our health.
+Let's examine how both beneficial and harmful bacteria levels in our gut can affect these aspects of our health.

 illustration of the gut brain axis